An assortment of different faces

 Apartheid and Non-Han Chinese Oppression

 In China, there is currently systemic discrimination against non-Han Chinese people.
-Marginalized and underrepresented races/ethnicities (about 10% of the Chinese population) are routinely denied access to elite universities and urban job markets on the basis of their race/ethnicity.
+Marginalized and underrepresented races/ethnicities (about 10% of the Chinese population) are routinely denied access to elite universities and urban job markets based on their race/ethnicity.

 Black and White